MrSups2003/ECE2112PA1/README.md

-1. ALPHABET SOUP PROBLEM: Create a function that takes a string and returns a string with its letters in alphabetical order.
+# 1. ALPHABET SOUP PROBLEM

+Create a function that takes a string and returns a string with its letters in alphabetical order.

 Example: alphabet_soup(“hello”) ➞ ehllo
           alphabet_soup(“hacker”) ➞ acehkr